MiG-31 Foxhound: Why Russia’s ‘Super Interceptor’, That Can Shoot Satellites, Fire Hypersonic Missiles, Found No Buyers?

 Western Versus Russian Aircraft

-As a test pilot, I had flown many Russian and Western aircraft and could compare the design philosophies of the two sides.
-So I have no specific loyalties and can make an independent comment.
+As a test pilot, I have flown many Russian and Western aircraft and can compare the design philosophies of the two sides.
+So, I have no specific loyalties and can make an independent comment.

 Both the Russian and Western aircraft had their own strengths, weaknesses, and idiosyncrasies.

-Russian aircraft were simpler in design, cockpits were big, more mechanical rather than complex electronics, and had high standardization and commonality.
-Switching from one Russian aircraft to other was so much easier.
+Russian aircraft were simpler in design, had big cockpits, were more mechanical rather than complex electronics, and were highly standardized and common.
+Switching from one Russian aircraft to another was much easier.

-I liked the leveling mode of the Russian autopilot that brought you to level flight by pressing this button on the control column.
+I liked the Russian autopilot’s leveling mode, which brought you to level flight by pressing a button on the control column.
 This was handy if one got disoriented.
 I know of someone who saved his life because of this.
-I also liked the simplicity of Russian ejection seats.
-And they were as fool-proof as any Western ones.
+I also liked the simplicity of Russian ejection seats, which were as fool-proof as any Western ones.

 Russian aircraft mostly had brut power, they were fuel guzzlers, and some had high specific fuel consumption (SFC), and many passed out smoke through their exhaust.
 Russian aircraft were cheaper in their base price, but in the long run, their life cycle costs were higher.
 For example, a MiG-29 would overtake a Mirage-2000 in around five years in life cycle costs.